--c, --channel Additional channel to search for packages.
-These are URLs searched in the order they are given (including local directories using the 'file://' syntax or simply a path like '/home/conda/mychan' or '../mychan').
+Additional channel to search for packages.
+These are URLs searched in the order -c, --channel they are given (including local directories using the 'file://' syntax or simply a path like '/home/conda/mychan' or '../mychan').
 Then, the defaults or channels from .condarc are searched (unless --override-channels is given).
 You can use 'defaults' to get the default packages for conda.
 You can also use any name and the .condarc channel_alias value will be prepended.
-The default channel_alias is figured or within local backups.
+The default channel_alias is

+Use locally built packages.
+Identical to '-c local'. --use-local figured or within local backups.
 Conda will try whatever you specify, but will ultimately fall back to repodata.json if your specs are not satisfiable with what you specify here.
 This is used to employ repodata that is smaller and reduced in time scope.
 You may pass this flag more than once.
-Leftmost entries are tried first, and the fallback to repodata.json is added for you automatically.
-For more information, see conda config --describe repodata_fns.
+Leftmost entries are tried first, and the fallback to repodata json is added for you automatically.
+For more jlap: Download incremental package index data from repodata.jlap; implies 'lock'.